open/close all folders

 - Ian of Mac Hall and Three Panel Soul crossplays fairly often, most notably his World of Warcraft character Cherabim and (unwittingly) his Morrowind character Ren.
 Also Risu from City of Villains or APB.
 Matt's characters tend to be male, buuuuuuuut...

 - Both Jim and Annie in Darths & Droids provide examples of this trope, playing Padme and Anakin, respectively in the game versions of the 2nd and 3rd movies of Star Wars.
 Unsurprisingly, Hilarity Ensues quite often.
 Ben's little sister Sally tends to play male characters (she takes over whoever the GM needs her to for a given scene) and Pete plays R2-D2, whose "gender" is really a matter of pronouns.
+(On which note, it's not actually clear whether Sally considers C-3PO to be male, although the other characters she's played certainly are.)

 - Tycho in Penny Arcade is famous for only playing as women in Role Playing Games.